jormarcote/aoc_2024/README.md

 to run any excercise just run `python main.py -e 1`.

 Add `-p 2` to run part 2 or `--ex` to get example input.

+To create a new day exercise run `bash create.sh #daynumber`